The Fortunate Ones

 But over time, Charlie is increasingly pulled into covering for Archer’s constant deceits and his casual bigotry.
 At what point will the attraction of wealth and prestige wear off enough for Charlie to take a stand—and will he?

-For fans of Wiley Cash, Ann Patchett, and Pat Conroy, The Fortunate Ones is an immersive, elegantly written story that conveys both the seductiveness of this world and the corruption of the people who see their ascent to the top as their birthright.
+For readers of Wiley Cash, Ann Patchett, and Pat Conroy, The Fortunate Ones is an immersive, elegantly written story that conveys both the seductiveness of this world and the corruption of the people who see their ascent to the top as their birthright.